 A Project-Based Approach to Translation Technology provides students of translation and trainee translators with a real-time translation experience, with its translation platforms, management systems, and teamwork.

 This book is divided into seven chapters reflecting the building blocks of a project-based approach to translation technology.
-The first chapter identifies the core elements of translation environment tools and collaborative work methods, while chapters two and four review the concept of translation memory and terminology databases and their purposes.
-Chapter three covers machine translation embedded in the technology, and the other chapters discuss human and technological quality assurance, digital ethics and risk management, and web-based translation management systems.
+The first chapter identifies the core elements of translation environment tools and collaborative work methods, while Chapters 2 and 4 review the concept of translation memory and terminology databases and their purposes.
+Chapter 3 covers machine translation embedded in the technology, and the other chapters discuss human and technological quality assurance, digital ethics and risk management, and web-based translation management systems.
 Each chapter follows a common format and ends with project-based assignments.
 These assignments draw and build on real-time contexts, covering the consecutive steps in the workflow of large and multilingual translation projects.

 This book represents a very accessible yet comprehensive introduction to a panoply of computer-based tools that translators must be familiar with today.
 Each chapter concludes with a challenging project-based learning activity that provides an opportunity for students to work collaboratively to acquire a deeper and practical understanding of how and when to use these essential tools.